bec-archer/SR80-Manuals/user-manual.md

 Every device can be set to a comfortable text size, independently of every other iPad in the shop.
 If the front counter iPad is farther from your eyes, or you just prefer bigger text, you can bump it up without affecting the back-shop screen.

+New devices start at **Extra Large** text with **Bold Text** turned on — these defaults are designed for shop-floor readability at arm's length.
+You can change them anytime using the steps below.

 **To change the display size:**

 1. Open the sidebar (swipe from the left, or tap the back arrow in the top-left)